-As an employer, you want to hire professionals who will work for your company as long and hard as possible.
+As an employer, you want to hire professionals who will work for your company as long and as hard as possible.
 After all, it costs between $4,000 to $7,000 to hire and train a new employee, and that’s money that could be put to better use elsewhere if you can keep turnover low.

 While you might put a lot of effort into developing a cohesive employee handbook and training process, there may be one thing you’re ignoring that could really help you better engage staff and keep them with your company for years:

 When you give employees the chance to express concerns, share ideas, or simply let you know how you’re doing, you gather valuable data that you can use to make your workplace more productive and your employees more invested in the company.
 Here are more reasons you should pay attention to employee feedback.

 Consider two scenarios: in one office, management never asks for input from employees.
 In the other, employees are encouraged to share ideas and give feedback.

 Which company do you think employees feel more engaged in?
 Which do you think keeps employees longer?

 Ignoring what your employees think about how the company is run can be hugely detrimental to the long-term success of your brand.
 Employees who are engaged are more productive and more invested in the success of their employer.

 2) You Stay Ahead of Potential Pitfalls

 Without feedback, it can be challenging for managers to truly be tapped into what’s going on among their staff.
 If, for example, there is a personality conflict that is disrupting the workflow of a project, a manager may not understand what the bottleneck for the project is if she’s not aware of the dispute between colleagues.